itselts/adventofcode/2022/README.md

     - Height added after each cycle
     - Starting height for when cycle begins
     - Remanining height added to get to the 1,000,000,000,000th block

+## Day 18 - Boiling Boulders
+### Part 1
+- Get neighbours of each lava droplet to see if it is exposed to air.
+    - Lambda function for 3D neighbours with unpacking operator (6 directions)
+- 1 liner for a nested for-loop

+### Part 2
+- Flood and fill to get only the exterior surface area.